domwoe/access_control/README.md

 # Access Control on the Internet Computer

+**Note:** This demonstration project is still work in progress.
+Currently, the IC certificate inside the token is not cryptographically verified.

 ## Motivation

 In microservice architectures, it's common to centralize access control by having a single authorization service that manages all permissions.
 This simplifies permission management but raises the question of how resource services learn about the permissions.
 There are two main patterns: